Home

 Overcoming perfectionism is essential if you want to know how to manage your time and your life.
 It’s about adopting an attitude and forming a habit that will serve rather than control you.

-Perfectionism is a learned mindset that causes stress.
 It’s easy to get caught up trying to make something better than it really needs to be, but it takes it’s toll.
 Time, effort and energy are spent that could, and probably should, be deployed elsewhere.

-One of the first principles of effective time management is to know when it’s time to stop.
 Whether it’s a project, task or even (especially) something that distracts you, improve your ability to know when enough is enough and you’re on the way to overcoming perfectionism.

 Ready-Fire-Aim